auth0/docs/articles/users/concepts/overview-user-metadata.md

 v2: true
 ---

-# Metadata Overview
+# User Metadata

-Auth0 allows you to store **metadata**, or data related to each user that has not come from the identity provider.
+Auth0 allows you to store **metadata**, which is data related to each user that has not come from the identity provider.
 There are two kinds of metadata:

 * **user_metadata**: stores user attributes (such as user preferences) that do not impact a user's core functionality;
 * **app_metadata**: stores information (such as a user's support plan, security roles, or access control groups) that can impact a user's core functionality, such as how an application functions or what the user can access.